Adam Kinzinger

 Kinzinger was first elected to Congress in 2010 from the 11th district.
 His district was largely merged with the 16th after the 2010 census, and Kinzinger transferred to the 16th after defeating incumbent, Don Manzullo, in the Republican primary.
 After President Donald Trump lost the 2020 presidential election, Kinzinger became known for his vocal opposition to Trump's claims of voter fraud and attempts to overturn the results.
+His story was featured in the documentary film The Last Republican.

 Kinzinger did not seek reelection to Congress in 2022.
 After leaving office, he joined CNN as a senior political commentator.

 Early life, education, and early political career

 Kinzinger was born on February 27, 1978, in Kankakee, Illinois, the son of Betty Jo, an elementary school teacher, and Rus Kinzinger, a CEO of religious faith–based organizations.
 After spending part of his youth in Jacksonville, Florida, he was primarily raised in Bloomington, Illinois.
 He graduated from Normal Community West High School in 1996 and earned a bachelor's degree in political science from Illinois State University in 2000.

 In 1998, while a student at Illinois State, Kinzinger ran for election as a county board member in McLean County.
-He won, defeating an incumbent, and at age 20 was one of the youngest county board members in McLean County history, Kinzinger remained on the board until resigning in 2003.
+He won, defeating an incumbent, and at age 20 was one of the youngest county board members in McLean County history.
+Kinzinger remained on the board until resigning in 2003.

 Kinzinger worked as an intern for then–U.S. Senator Peter Fitzgerald shortly after his graduation from Illinois State, as part of a program offered there.